philamp/jellygrail/README.md

 - When detected as extras, videos are moved into extras subfolder but without their corresponding subtitles if any

 ___

+# Archive stuff

+> [!CAUTION]
+> Since July 12 2024, JellyGrail could not work properly anymore due to Real Debrid API changes impacting rclone_rd app. **This is now fixed in my fork, and with improvements** but looking at the rclone_rd code I realized that:
+> - 1/ You should not not change or remove the rclone.tpl.sh ``--tpslimit 4`` argument.
+Otherwise you'll get 429 http errors from RD service.  **it seems to be the no.1 reason Real Debrid had issues with all API endpoints beeing overloaded because of bad rclone_rd implementations.
+Jellygrail always had this argument set to 4**.
+> - 2/ you should absolutely let a reasonable value for ``--dir-cache-time`` argument, such as ``10s``.
+If reduced rclone root refresh triggers /torrents endpoint too much -> **it seems to be a potential 2nd reason Real Debrid had issues with /torrents API endpoint beeing overloaded because of bad rclone_rd implementations.
+Jellygrail always had this argument set to 10s**.
+> - 3/ re-starting every rclone instance (jellygrail restarts overnight) is not optimal: **-> FIXED** with regular dump to file for ``/downloads`` and ``/torrent/info`` data.
+Only ``/torrents`` is fetched regularly.
+> - 4/ rclone_rd did not not know how to unrestrict links on the fly (or to fix bad unrestricted links). **-> FIXED**
+>   - And it will unrestrict only on very first listing and then keep the old link untill the user really opens the file.
+Huge difference from original rclone_rd.
+It decreases unrestricting calls a lot.
+Combined with jellygrail cache for RAR, ISO and ffprobe data, API endpoints and remote assets are rarely requested.
+> - 5/ Log file ``/jellygrail/log/remote_realdebrid`` is still very verbose to track any issue or abnormal API calls.
+> - 6/ Note that my rclone_rd fork has a tuned cache system for random access on RAR and ISO file structures, thus avoiding multiple repetitive parallel HTTP sessions.
+Other solution to avoid these rate-limiting related issues would be to unrestrict a new link but it is surely not a fair-use practice.
+So Jellygrail won't do that.
+>
+> These Real Debrid related quirks are now **-> FIXED**.
+>
+> The only remaining issue seems to be that accumulated unrestricted links (accumulation is on purpose) are deduplicated but not aligned upon refreshed torrents list, so this array grows a little bit too much over time, but nothing to worry about in terms of execution speed and RAM.
+This will be fixed way before it becomes a problem.

 # Kodi recommended setup